zarf-dev/proposals/0021-zarf-values/README.md

 Because we will be using more `interface{}` types, we should also look into the security implications of this feature and ensure that this is well tested and that we utilize some of Helm's existing protections against `nil` maps and other potential security issues with this feature.

 `valuesFrom` makes rendering depend on live cluster state and may expose sensitive data.
-A missing resource or path should fail before rendering the consumer only after the deployment timeout, while malformed paths should fail during package creation and insufficient RBAC should fail immediately during deployment.
+A missing resource or path for an enabled entry should fail before rendering the consumer only after the deployment timeout, while malformed paths should fail during package creation and insufficient RBAC should fail immediately during deployment.
 Zarf should never print resolved values in logs or errors.

 This proposal also adds to the concept of Zarf `onDeploy` actions and creates another way to execute arbitrary bash commands on the host (depending on how the package creator implemented Zarf Values and their Go templates).
 If this feature is to replace Zarf variables however, using Values in actions is still needed, and examples exist in the wild where Helm templates alone are not sufficient to provide the desired functionality for a package.
 One example being the GitLab Runner UDS Package that creates a runner token through the GitHub API - this requires pulling a registration token from an existing secret (which is possible today with Helm templates), but then this token is used to register the runner with the GitLab API.
 This requires making an HTTP request which Helm cannot help with requiring onDeploy actions to wire this in.
 References: [GitLab Runner Config Chart Values](https://github.com/defenseunicorns/uds-package-gitlab-runner/blob/d2b573bdbed12ac2aafd52082f1b9ea84b213439/chart/values.yaml#L9), [GitLab Runner Token `onDeploy` action](https://github.com/defenseunicorns/uds-package-gitlab-runner/blob/d2b573bdbed12ac2aafd52082f1b9ea84b213439/common/zarf.yaml#L34).
 This will need to be mitigated with documentation and it may be desireable to implement a form of `shellcheck` to `zarf dev lint` to look for areas where this might be an issue.
 Users would be able to control the shape of input values via the `values.schema` field and Zarf should halt a deployment if a bad value is provided.
 Users could also pass user input through the `env` field in actions for some additional protection.